Applying Machine Learning in Self-Adaptive Systems: A Systematic Literature Review: Summary Protocol

 \subsection{Approach for Analysis}

-We tabulate the data in spreadsheets for analysis.
-We use descriptive statistics to present and analyse the quantitative aspects of the extracted data and summarize the data in a comprehensible format to answer the research questions.
-We present results with plots using simple numbers and sometimes means and standard deviations to help understand the results.
+We tabulated the data in spreadsheets for analysis.
+We used descriptive statistics to present and analyze the quantitative aspects of the extracted data and summarize the data in a comprehensible format to answer the research questions.
+We presented results with plots using simple numbers and sometimes means and standard deviations to help understand the results.

-To analyse the data extracted for data items adaptation problem (F7), learning problem (F8), limitations (F13) and challenges (F14), we use open coding~\cite{Strauss1990,Fernandez2016,Vollstedt2019} to identify the categories for each data item.
-In particular, we collect short descriptions of characteristic fragments from the text in the papers and identified the general concepts by labeling occurrences.
+To analyze the data extracted for data items adaptation problem (F7), learning problem (F8), limitations (F13) and challenges (F14), we used open coding~\cite{Strauss1990,Fernandez2016,Vollstedt2019} to identify the categories for each data item.
+In particular, we collected short descriptions of characteristic fragments from the text in the papers and identified the general concepts by labeling occurrences.
 This allowed us to capture the essence of what problems have been tackled by machine learning to support self-adaptation and what open problems remain.
 Similar to others (e.g., Prechelt et al.~\cite{Prechelt2018}), we did not have a pre-defined coding schema, but we interpreted the text in the context of the specific data items.
 To avoid bias we used the following process for coding.
 One researcher did a first preliminary coding.
 The results were then discussed among the three researchers and the codes were adjusted where needed based on consensus.